alanng10/class-lang/Docue/Article/Sande/a.md

 followed by Index operate, followed by limit brace square close token.
 Any operate has type that is struct type.
 Index operate has type that is 64 bits int type.
-The result type of StructIndexOperate is the tyoe of the Any operate.
+The result type of StructIndexOperate is the type of the Any operate.
 The struct any ref at the unsigned index of array that starts with Any operate is resulted.

+IntIndexOperate is operate that results int any ref at index of array of int anys.
+The operate has syntax that starts with Type of class IntTypeName, followed by Any operate, followed by limit brace square open token, followed by Index operate, followed by limit brace square close token.
+Any operate has type that is 64 bits int type.
+Index operate has type that is 64 bits int type.
+The result type of IntIndexOperate is 64 bits int type.
+The int any ref at the unsigned index of array that starts with Any operate is resulted.
+If Type is an int type smaller that 64 bits, the int any ref resulted has the int value at lower bits.
+The upper bits are zero.